DworkinLab/Audet_etal_2026_Evolution/README.md

 mel_M_mid_early_3 blasts to carrolli and prolongata equally and much better than melanogaster.
-I am going to leave this sample aside for the time being. car_M_mid_early_6 blasts best to melanogaster so I will also leave this sample aside for now A first run of the analysis identified pro_M_mid_late_2 and car_M_mid_late_2 as being outliers in PCR and appear to have strange extreme gene expression that doesn't match any other sample suggesting possible contamination, so I set these aside as well.
+I am going to leave this sample aside for the time being. car_M_mid_early_6 blasts best to melanogaster so I will also leave this sample aside for now A first run of the analysis identified pro_M_mid_late_2 and car_M_mid_late_2 as being outliers in PCR and appear to have strange extreme gene expression that doesn't match any other sample suggesting possible tissue contamination, so I set these aside as well.

 scaffold names don't match between the genomes and annotations for prolongata and carrolli, so I need to fix that.
 `sed 's/.*Scaffold/\>Scaffold/g' GCA_036346975.1_ASM3634697v1_genomic.fna | sed 's/\,\ whole\ genome\ shotgun\ sequence//g' > prolongata_genome.fa`